Tehuelche people: Relations with Welsh settlers

-Welsh settlers arrived to the Tehuelche lands of the lower Chubut Valley in 1865.
-Relations were mostly amicable and has been described as mutual feelings of "trust and admiration".
+Welsh settlers arrived in the Tehuelche lands of the lower Chubut Valley in 1865.
+Relations were mostly amicable and have been described as mutual feelings of "trust and admiration".
 Paternalistic attitudes toward the Tehuelche were common among the Welsh.
-There was a widespread critical view of the Argentine militaries treatment of the Tehuelche and of traders who provided Tehuelches with alcohol and weaponry.
-Tehuelches were reportedly seen as uncivilized, savage and childlike in nature by the Welsh.
+There was a widespread critical view of the Argentine militaries' treatment of the Tehuelche and of traders who provided Tehuelches with alcohol and weaponry.